Glossary of Terms

 CRN (Course Reference Number): A five-digit number used to identify each course section offered in a term.
 This code is used to register for a specific section of a course for a given term.
 Fall semester CRNs begin with an 8.
 Spring term CRNs begin with a 2.
 Summer semester CRNs begin with a 5.

-Dean: The head of a division of the college. (i.e. Dean of the School of Arts & Science).
+Dean: The head of a division of the college. (i.e. Dean of the School of Arts & Sciences).

 Dean of Students: Administrator that oversees the majority of things that relate to students when it comes to their experiences outside of the classroom.
 The Dean of Students is an advocate for the student.